 - Total Credits Required for Degree32

-- Up to 8 hours in electives approved by the adviser
+- Up to 8 hours in electives approved by the advisor

 1) The proposed master’s degree must equal at least 32 semester hours excluding any deficiency credits.

-2) The student must develop a plan of study with an adviser that has been approved for graduate faculty status from his/her primary department.
+2) The student must develop a plan of study with an advisor that has been approved for graduate faculty status from his/her primary department.